aniketpant/igniteplate/README.md

       1. Set the file permissions for `application/config/database.php` to `0666`.
       2. Access the `install` controller.
   - Otherwise modify `database.php`.
+2. Import `ion_auth` tables to your database.
+The sql files are inside `sparks/ion_auth/2.4.0/sql/`.
-2. Enjoy working on your project!
+3. Enjoy working on your project!